 - Limited Liability Companies (LLC)

 - Any other other entities created by filing a document with a state Secretary of State

 - Any entity formed in a foreign country that is registered to do business in the US

 If a company is considered a Reporting Company, then they must follow the rules of the Corporate Transparency Act and file a Beneficial Ownership Information Form.

-What information goes in the Beneficial Ownership Information Form?
+What information goes in the Beneficial Ownership Information Form (BOI Report)?